What is a tendering process?

 Restricted tender

-However, the introduction of the Procurement Act 2023 means that the types of tender procedures will be reduced to two.
+The introduction of the Procurement Act 2023 means that the types of tendering procedures will be reduced to two.
 This will consist of:

-• the typical single-stage ‘open’ procedure, where any interested party is invited to bid, and;
+- The typical single-stage ‘open’ procedure, where any interested party is invited to bid, and;

-• the new ‘competitive flexible’ procedure, which will allow public sector buyers to tailor the tender process to their requirements.
+- The new ‘competitive flexible’ procedure, which will allow public sector buyers to tailor the tender process to their requirements.

 Tender examples and references